Engineer Who Exposed Uber's Culture Crisis Calls Internal Investigation "All Optics"

 Fowler did not return a request for comment from BuzzFeed News.

-Days after Fowler's blog published on February 19, Uber chief executive Travis Kalanick met with more than 100 female engineers at the company.
-During the meeting, he promised “credible, thorough justice” via an internal investigation by former Attorney General Eric Holder.
-Kalanick was grilled by the group, who urged him to begin “listening to your own people,” according to an audio recording obtained by BuzzFeed News.
+Days after Fowler published her blog on February 19, Uber CEO Travis Kalanick met with more than 100 female engineers at the company.
+During the meeting, he promised “credible, thorough justice” via an internal investigation by former attorney general Eric Holder.
+Kalanick was grilled by the engineers, who urged him to begin “listening to your own people,” according to an audio recording obtained by BuzzFeed News.
 "Everyone who’s in these rooms now ... believes that there is a systemic problem here," another participant said, prompting applause.

-On Sunday, Uber's board unanimously voted to adopt all recommendations from the Holder report, which we've outlined here.
+On Sunday, Uber's board voted unanimously to adopt all the recommendations made in the Holder report, which we've outlined here.

 Priya Anand is a tech and transportation reporter for BuzzFeed News and is based in San Francisco.